Get help within your community

 You can ask for help if you can pay for your food shopping, but are vulnerable or self-isolating because of coronavirus and unable to shop.
 We may be able to refer you to a shopping service run by one of our local charities or help you get a priority supermarket delivery slot.
 You can ask for this help by completing an emergency support request form.

 If you can afford to pay for your food shopping and want to shop online but don't have the means, please call Wirral Coronavirus Helpline on 0151 666 5050 who may be able to refer you to a local charity to provide help with equipment and support to get online.

 Apply for emergency support

 If you are having problems topping up your gas and electricity as a result of financial hardship during the coronavirus situation, you should contact your energy supplier.
 We can only help with your gas and electricity if your need is extremely urgent.
-If this is the case, let us know in the form below.
+If this is the case, let us know in the emergency request form below.